K–12 (album)

-K–12 (pronounced "K through 12") is the second studio album by American singer Melanie Martinez.
+K–12 (pronounced "K through 12") is the second studio album and a soundtrack album by American singer Melanie Martinez.
 It was released with an accompanying film of the same name on September 6, 2019, through Atlantic Records.
 Martinez played the main character, "Cry Baby", in this film that she (Note: Martinez uses she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) wrote and directed.
+An alternative pop, dark pop, and art pop album, K–12 peaked at number three on the US Billboard 200.
+No singles preceded the album, but two promotional singles "High School Sweethearts" and "Strawberry Shortcake" were released prior to the album.
+The deluxe extended play (EP) After School was released a next year.

-Background
+Background and release

-Martinez began writing the album in 2015.
-In a 2017 interview with Billboard, Martinez said that her then-untitled second album was finished and would be accompanied by a film that she was writing and directing.
-In a February 2019 Instagram post, she wrote that the album "had been done for like two and a half years now", that it would likely be released at the end of summer and that no singles would be commercially released before it. however, on an Instagram story in January 2020, Martinez revealed that “Lunchbox Friends” would be the album's lead single.
+Martinez began writing her second studio album in 2015.
+In a 2017 interview with Billboard magazine, she said that her then-untitled second album was finished and would be accompanied by a film that she was writing and directing.
+In February 2019, Martinez wrote that the album "had been done for like two and a half years now", that it would likely be released at the end of summer and that no singles would be commercially released before it.
+Atlantic Records released the album on September 6.

-On January 7, 2020, Martinez announced through her Instagram stories that she would be releasing an EP titled After School that is attached to K–12 and will also be released as the extended deluxe.
-She originally planned to release the project in the spring of 2020, but the project ended up being released on September 25, 2020.
-Martinez also revealed that she had planned two more films, both of which were supposed to be accompanied by albums, but both were scrapped due to Martinez’s decision to close the Cry Baby storyline, and because the projects would be too expensive to create.
+On January 7, 2020, Martinez announced that she would be releasing an extended play (EP) titled After School, which is attached to K–12 (pronounced "K through 12") and would be released as the extended deluxe.
+She originally planned to release the project in the spring of that year, but the project ended up being released on September 25.
+Martinez also revealed that she had planned two more films, both of which were supposed to be accompanied by albums, but both were scrapped due to Martinez's decision to close the Cry Baby storyline, and because the projects would be too expensive to create.